Borcelleclothes

 Textile Art & Heritage:

-• Botanical Tannins: The organic 100% Mulberry silk is immersed up to 30 times in natural Shu-liang (Dioscorea cirrhosa) wild yam juice, then spread flat on grass fields to dry under the open sky.
-This process imparts a deep, rich tea-toned hue to the fabric's reverse side.
+- Botanical Tannins: The organic 100% Mulberry silk is immersed up to 30 times in natural Shu-liang (Dioscorea cirrhosa) wild yam juice, then spread flat on grass fields to dry under the open sky.
+This exhaustive organic infusion completely saturates the entire fabric with rich, natural plant tannins.